 Available on the album ‘Rendez-Vous’ via Sony Music

-There was something missing on ‘Revolutions’, possibly the least satisfying of Jarre’s many musical adventures, other than perhaps ‘Sessions 2000’.
+‘Revolutions’ was possibly the least satisfying of Jarre’s many musical adventures, other than perhaps ‘Sessions 2000’.
 By now, Jarre was a big live draw and his huge audio visual extravaganzas lit up cityscapes like a giant tourist advert.
-It was as if the concert was now the reason for the album, as opposed to being the other way round.
+It was as if the concert was now the reason for the album.
 Recorded to coincide with the ‘Destination Docklands’ live debacle, ‘London Kid’ featuring the distinctive twangy guitar of Hank Marvin, was the disappointing long player’s only real highlight.

 Available on the album ‘Revolutions’ via Sony Music

-A tribute to French oceanographer Jacques Cousteau, the ‘Waiting For Cousteau’ opus was a mixed bag, featuring a three-part Caribbean flavoured romp named after the Cousteau’s nautical vessel ‘Calypso’ and the title track’s lengthy environmental exploration.
-A full 40 minutes on CD, it confused audiences who cruelly nicknamed it “Waiting For Music”.
-A full ambient excursion in the BRIAN ENO tradition with no rhythmical elements whatsoever, the shimmers and minimal piano provided a highly relaxing piece that remains Jarre’s most under rated work.
+A tribute to Jacques Cousteau, the ‘Waiting For Cousteau’ opus was a mixed bag, featuring a three-part Caribbean flavoured romp named after the French oceanographer’s nautical vessel ‘Calypso’ and the title track’s lengthy environmental exploration.
+It confused audiences who cruelly nicknamed it “Waiting For Music”.
+A full ambient excursion with no rhythmical elements whatsoever, the shimmers and minimal piano provided a highly relaxing piece that remains Jarre’s most under rated work.

 Available on the album ‘Waiting For Cousteau’ via Sony Music

 ‘Chronologie’ was Jarre’s flirtation with techno.
 A mix of old analogues such as the ARP 2600 and Minimoog sat with the digital kit like the Roland JD-800 and the Kurzweil K2000.
 The results were mixed and at times sounded 808 STATE with sampled scratching thrown in!
-Meanwhile, the grandiose overtures of his earlier albums were also attempted.
 ‘Chronologie Part 4’ captured some of the past glories, but another was the sixth part which recalled ‘Equinoxe Part 4’, but was more frantic with its melodic pulsing sequences, layered strings and Gallic accordion counterpoints.

-Available on the album ‘Chronologie’ via Sony Music
+Available on the album ‘Chronology’ via Sony Music

 Jarre finally gave what many had wanted for years, a second instalment to the original ‘Oxygène’ opus.
-Digging out the early synths such as the VCS3, AKS and ARP2600 but using digital recording techniques, Jarre relished the limitations placed upon him by the vintage equipment.
+Digging out synths such as the VCS3, AKS and ARP2600, Jarre relished the limitations placed upon him by the vintage equipment.
 Certainly, many of the resultant tracks had more soul than much of ‘Revolutions’ or ‘Waiting For Cousteau’.
 The opening track featured the subtle 6/8 Minipops drive of ‘Oxygène Part 2’ and crossed it with the melodic spectre of VANGELIS’ closing title theme for ‘Blade Runner’.

 Available on the album ‘Odyssey Through O2’ via Sony Music